chivakker/Vulkan-Tools/vulkaninfo/vulkaninfo.md

 OPTIONS:
 -h, --help            Print this help.
---html                Produce an html version of vulkaninfo output, saved as
+--html                Produces an html version of vulkaninfo output.
-                      "vulkaninfo.html" in the directory in which the command is run.
--j, --json            Produce a json version of vulkaninfo output to standard
+-j, --json            Produces a json version of vulkaninfo output of the first gpu in
-                      output.
+                      the system conforming to the DevSim schema.
 --json=<gpu-number>   For a multi-gpu system, a single gpu can be targetted by
                       specifying the gpu-number associated with the gpu of interest.
 This number can be determined by running vulkaninfo without any options specified.
+--dest=<filename>     Sets the output to a file in the current directory.
+The filename
+                      will be the given string using the extension of the output type,
+                      \".txt\" for text, \".html\" for html, and \".json\" for json.
+--text                Sets the output format to human readable text.
+This is the default
---show-formats        Display the format properties of each physical device.
+                      and will be used if neither --html nor --json are provided --show-formats        Display the format properties of each physical device.
                       Note: This option does not affect html or json output;
                       they will always print format properties.